codingjoe/django-mail-auth/README.rst

         'mailauth',
         'mailauth.contrib.admin',  # optional
         'mailauth.contrib.user',  # optional
+        # optional, must be included before "wagtail.admin"
+        'mailauth.contrib.wagtail',

         # other apps…
     ]

-`mailauth.contrib.admin` is optional and will replace the admin's login with token based authentication too.
+``mailauth.contrib.admin`` is optional and will replace the admin's login with token based authentication too.

-`mailauth.contrib.user` is optional and provides a new Django User model.
+``mailauth.contrib.user`` is optional and provides a new Django User model.
 The new User model needs to be enabled via the ``AUTH_USER_MODEL`` setting::

     AUTH_USER_MODEL = 'mailauth_user.EmailUser'